Mozilla Removes Individual Cookie Management in Firefox 60 - Slashdot

 Re: (Score:2)

 "Ditching" freedom for dependency is never wise.
-(Score:2)
+(Score:1)

 It would be sadly ironic to "ditch Firefox" by switching to a non-free (proprietary, user-subjugating) browser in response to the lack of user control Firefox didn't give you in this build.
 If there's one thing we can say with certainty about proprietary software: users only get as much control as the proprietors want